 - Educator Recruitment, Retention, and Career Development

 Why Educator Talent

 A focus on educator talent is critical because what we know is that classroom teaching and school leadership are the strongest school-based factors impacting student achievement.
 CDE is supporting the state’s 178 school districts to attract, prepare, support, and develop great educators because every child in every classroom deserves to have excellent teachers and excellent building leaders who are supported in their ongoing professional growth.

 Educators play a crucial role in the life of every child.
 Research confirms that teachers are the single most important school-based influence on how well students learn.
 “Educator quality is the single most important school-level contributor to student learning and achievement” (Leithwood, Louis, Anderson, & Wahlstrom, 2004; Rivkin, Hanushek, & Kain, 2005).
 Teachers and leaders are the face of education for its most important consumers – children and their families.
 Education can learn from the workforce development approaches of public and private industry where they focus on talent and grow talent in a strategic and intentional way by recruiting, developing, supporting, and retaining our educator workforce.

-As such, the mission of the Colorado Department of Education’s Office of Educator Talent is to develop, deploy and support talent management and human capital development strategies for districts and schools so that the most effective educators are in every school and classroom and all students are prepared for college, career, and life.
+As such, the mission of the Colorado Department of Education’s Educator Talent Division is to develop, deploy and support talent management and human capital development strategies for districts and schools so that the most effective educators are in every school and classroom and all students are prepared for college, career, and life.